unexist/blog/_drafts/nomad.md

 **<1>** This is a magic variable of [Nomad][] to assign a dynamic port to [Quarkus][].

-And if we dry-run this again we are greeted with following:
+And if we dry-run this again, we are greeted with following:

 ![image](/assets/images/nomad/plan_update_scale.png)